-Significant activities ctivities Key Performance Indicator Link to Corporate Plan Customers Engagement Level Coordinate Local Disaster Management and Recovery as required by legislation and local plans within the prepared and resilient to natural and resources available providing the Local Disaster Coordinator from within the team man-made disasters Work towards a community being prepared and resilient to natural and man-made disasters Internal and External Stakeholders Inform Consult Involve Progress as at 30, line:

-- The Local Disaster Management Group (LDMG) has been meeting quarterly, with the most recent meeting occurring in early September.
+Key Performance Indicator Link to Corporate Plan Customers Engagement Level Coordinate Local Disaster Management and Recovery as required by legislation and local plans within the prepared and restlien resources available providing the Local Disaster Coordinator from within the team nunity being t to natural and internal and External Stakeholders Inform Consult Involve Progress as at 30 June: The Local Disaster Managemeni Group (LDMG) has been meeting quarterly, with the most recent meeting occurring in early September.
 The Local Disaster Management Plan has been updated and is currently with the group for review prior to being forwarded to Council for endorsement.
-Associated sub-dans are currently being administered and will also be forwarded to the group for review prior to the next meeting in December. - Emergency Action Plans (EAP) have been reviewed for Stanwell's referrable dams acknowledging the change in legislation in July whereby the LDMG will support Stanwell with downstream landowner notification, should the EAP be triggered by an event.
-Council's Gordonbrook Dam has also had its EAP reviewed, updated and subsequently forwarded to the State Government for consideration.
-The Local Disaster Recovery Group has also been meeting quarterly to advance the respective sub groups in Human & Social Recovery, Environment, Economic & Infrastructure.
-Council's Business Continuity Plan has also been drafted and reviewed internally with it being forwarded to Council for endorsement.
+Associated sub-plans are currently being administered and will also be forwarded to the group for review prior to the next, more in the next, more the plane plane are currently being administered and will also be forwarded to the group for review prior to Emergency Action Plans (EAP) have been reviewed for Stanwell's referrable dams acknowedging the change in legislation in July whereby the LDMG will support Stanwell with downstream landowner for four should the EAP be tiggered by an event.
+Council's Cardonbrook Dam has also had the EAP reviewed, updated and subset and subset with downstream landowner for function, should the EAP be tiggered by an event.
+Council's Cardonbrook Dam has also had the EAP reviewed, updated and subset and subset and subset are concelled by the Load Disset Recovery (Group has abbeen meeting quarterly to advance the respective sub groups in Human & Social Recovery, Environment, Economic & Infrastructure.
+Council's Business Continuity Plan has also been drafted and reviewed internally whin it being forwarded to Cuncil for endorsement. j in early September.
+The Local Disaste mentify being administered and will also pistation in Juty whereby the LDMG will s updated and subsequently forwarded to in & Social Recovery, Environment, Eco r Management Plan has been be forwarded to the group for support Stanwell with downsh the State Government for co nomic & Infrastructure.
+Coun r updated and is review prior to earn landowner nsideration.